Reader in Public Law

 C. Murray, “The Problems with Proscription: Banning Terrorist Organizations in the United States and the United Kingdom”,Pace Law School (NY), Pace International Law Review Annual Conference: “National Security Across the Globe”, 14 November 2009.

 C. Murray, “Citizenship, Allegiance and Rights in the United Kingdom”, Keele University: Society of Legal Scholars Annual Conference, 8 September 2009.

 Colin's research-led teaching focuses on the intersection of Public Law, Criminal Law and National Security policy.
 His teaching practice makes extensive use of in-class quizzes, response devices and discussion of video materials.
-He is committed to his students making a contribution to academic debate, establishing the North East Law Review in 2013 to showcase the very best student coursework.
+He is committed to his students making a contribution to academic debate, establishing the North East Law Review in 2013 to showcase the very best student coursework produced at Newcastle each year.
 His contribution to teaching in the Law School has been formally recognised by a Vice Chancellor's Commendation (2011) and by a Teaching Excellence Award (2014).